NoBlackBoxes/LastBlackBox/boxes/memory/_resources/lessons/SR-Latch.md

 ## Connections

+## Additional Materials

 ## Lesson

-- Build an SR latch
+- Understand the role of feedback in an SR latch